Temple of Heaven

-Located to the southeast of Tiananmen, or Gate of Heavenly Peace, the Temple of Heaven was built in the 18th year of the Yongle Period of the Ming Dynasty (1420 AD) and given the name the Temple of Heaven and Earth.
+Located to the southeast of Tiananmen, the Temple of Heaven was built in the 18th year of the Yongle Period of the Ming Dynasty (1420 AD) and given the name the Temple of Heaven and Earth.
 It used to be where emperors of the Ming and Qing Dynasties offered sacrifices to the gods of heaven and earth.
 In the 9th year of the Jiajing Period of the Ming Dynasty (1530 AD), another temple was built in the northern suburb of Beijing, which was used to offer sacrifices to the gods of earth.
 The function of the original Temple of Heaven and Earth witnessed a major change, that is, the emperors only offered sacrifices to the gods of heaven there since the establishment of the new temple in the suburb.
 As a result, the temple’s name was changed to the Temple of Heaven.

 The structure of the Temple of Heaven is well-designed.
 The Circular Mound Alter and the Alter of Prayer for Good Harvests are located in the same courtyard.
 On the southern part of the courtyard, the Circular Mound Alter used to be where emperors prayed to the heaven and communicated with the heavenly gods.
 The Alter of Prayer for Good Harvests in the north, just like its name implies, used to be the place where emperors prayed for bumper harvests.
 The ancient Chinese philosophy was that the earth was a hemispheric structure while the earth formed into a square.
 As a result, the wall in the southern side of the temple comes in the shape of a square that represents the earth, while that in the northern side in the shape a circle which is a symbol of the heaven.
 These walls are commonly referred to as the walls of heaven and earth.
 Major buildings of the temple concentrate on the axis that stretches from the north to the south, including the Circular Mound Alter and the Alter of Prayer for Good Harvests.
 The mound and the alter are separated by walls but connected with a stone bridge that is 360 meters in length and 30 meters in width.